Tinker Cliffs: Hike the Andy Layne Trail to Epic Views in Catawba, Virginia

 You’ll ascend a few steps at the 0.9-mile mark, then the trail is pretty calm and relaxed for a while.
 A simple walk through the woods.

 The steps return at the 1.7-mile mark.
-As in, more than 100 steps that appear to climb into heaven.
+It’s a steep climb thanks to more than 100 steps.
 Take a breath, another 60 or so steps follow this section.

 Continue on and at last you will reach the Appalachian Trail at the 3.0-mile mark.
 The area where this junction is located is called Scorched Earth Gap.